Reference

 Why it matters: Essential for deep learning models to handle real-world data like images and language that aren't linearly separable.

-Read full definition →Active Learning
+Read the full definition →

-ML FundamentalsA technique where the AI asks humans to label only the most confusing examples, saving time and money on data labeling.
+A technique where the AI asks humans to label only the most confusing examples, saving time and money on data labeling.

 A machine learning approach where the model actively selects the most informative data points for labeling, reducing the need for large labeled datasets.
 It iteratively queries a human expert to label uncertain examples.